Holographic complexity of anisotropic black branes: Comparison with Brown et al

 \begin{itemize} \item the parts of the WDW patch that lie outside of the horizon are time-independent because this region has a time-translation symmetry.
 As a consequence, these parts do not contribute to the rate of change of complexity;

 \item the part of the WDW patch that lies inside the past horizon contributes at early times, but it is highly suppressed at later times.
 Hence, at later times, the only contribution for the rate of change of complexity comes from the region of the WDW patch that lies inside the future horizon.
-This region is shown in the right hand side of figure \ref{fig-WDW2};
+This region is shown in figure \ref{fig-WDW22};

 \item under time evolution the surface $B$ is replaced by the surface $B'$, while the corners $HB$ and $SB$ are replaced by the corners $HB'$ and $S'B$, respectively.
 The surfaces $B$ and $B'$ are related by a time-translation symmetry and so their contributions cancel.
 The same cancellation occurs between the contributions coming from $HB$ and $HB'$ and between the contributions coming from $SB$ and $B'S$;